 Global Health and Electives

-There is funding for the second and third year elective that could include air fare/lodging.
-If you are interested in going somewhere other than Matibabu, regional GME can offer funding as well.
-The main requirement is that the site you select serves an underserved area.
-The program director must approve the rotation, Kaiser’s Global Health program must deem the site appropriate (eg for safety/resources) and, together with one of your program directors, you will need to verify attending supervision.
+There is funding for the PGY3 elective that could include air fare/lodging.
+The program director must approve the rotation, Kaiser’s Global Health program must deem the site appropriate (eg for safety/resources) and, together with the Director of Graduate Medical Education, you will need to verify attending supervision.
 Underserved sites in the United States are also eligible and are subject to the same requirements.
 Funding in these cases is also available.
 We fully encourage every resident to take advantage of this opportunity to truly engage in the world of medicine that exists in so many fascinating forms outside of what we do here in our program.

 Graduates from our training program over the past 8 years (2011-2018) have fully taken advantage of these opportunities:

 - International electives: Nicaragua (3); Nepal; Zambia; Costa Rica; Guatemala; El Salvador; Kenya (6); Honduras (3); Mexico (2); Mali (2); Ecuador (4); Philippines; Vietnam; Botswana; India; Uganda; Colombia; Ghana; Ireland

 - Local Service electives: Visalia, CA; Modesto, CA; Lyon-Martin Transgender Clinic; Asian Health Services

 - US based Electives: Boulder Colorado Abortion Clinic; Ped/Adol Cincinnati; HIS- Chinle, AZ; Halifax FL surgical rotation; ACOG Gellhaus Advocacy Fellowship in Washington, DC; Gyn-Onc Sloan Kettering; Gyn-Onc MD Anderson; Modesto, CA; UCSD emergency medicine